lexsac/lexsac/README.md

 - 🔭 I’m currently **looking for entry-level software engineering roles, preferably front-end**.

-- 🌱 Recently, I've been learning **React**, and I am really excited to dive into Material UI next.
+- 🌱 Recently, I've been working with **React**, and I am really excited to dive into Material UI next.

-- 🤝 I’m looking for **new job opportunities that help me grow**.
+- 🤝 I’m looking for **new job opportunities that help me grow as an engineer**.

-- 🏄‍ Before coding, I spent seven years in customer acquisition growth for brands like Dropbox, Society6, Saatchi Art, and Verizon.
+- 🏄‍ Before coding, I spent six years in customer acquisition growth for brands like Dropbox, Society6, Saatchi Art, and Verizon.

 - 📫 Please feel free to reach out! **lexsacampbell@gmail.com**